alibasdemir/react-django/README.md

 **Note:** This project was developed collaboratively as a team effort.
 You can view the contributors from the Contributors section.

+# Live Preview

+You can access the live preview of the project [here.](https://react-django-taupe.vercel.app/)

+**Important Note:** *Please note that due to the backend API fetching data from PythonAnywhere, the live preview of the project might encounter a delay of approximately 30-40 seconds.
+Your patience is appreciated when accessing the site.*

+**Also** don't forget to replace the 'fakirherif.pythonanywhere.com' links in the frontend react components with 'localhost:8000' to use the project locally.
+This change ensures the proper functioning of API calls on your local environment.

 # Getting Started

 - cd backend